 Actually, you could always glance at my IMdB page.
 It’s almost accurate, although no matter how many times I tell them that I wasn’t in Black Books or Red Dwarf, they refuse to remove these entries.

-I feel I have worked hard in my 26 years of exploring the outer limits of what it mean to be “in the media”, but a lot of that work has led to dead ends, failed projects, at least one professional spat that made the Media Monkey gossip column in the Guardian, and in some cases, near-exhaustion.
+I feel I have worked hard in my 30 years of exploring the outer limits of what it means to be “in the media”, but a lot of that work has led to dead ends, failed projects, one wasted but enjoyable week’s pitching in LA, at least one professional spat that made the Media Monkey gossip column in the Guardian, and in some cases, near-exhaustion.
 Something keeps me going other than the bills, and I’m happy not quite knowing what that is.